Jaytechent/Jaytechent/README.md

 - 👀 I’m a blockchain developer
 - 🌱 A fullstack JavaScript developer course
 - 💞️ I take on ambitious projects.
-I create incredible masterpiece from my corner.
+- I create incredible masterpiece from my corner.
+- The goal is to solve problem

 <!---
 Jaytechent/Jaytechent is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.